Recipes | Desserts & Pastries

 Strawberries, Strawberries & More Strawberries

-Strawberries contain no detectable FODMAPs, which is one reason we love to use them in cooking and just for plain eating out of hand.
+Strawberries can contain no detectable FODMAPs, which is one reason we love to use them in cooking and just for plain eating out of hand.

 To maximize their flavor and color for this version of Strawberry Shortcakes I like to cook part of the amount of berries with a little sugar, cool the mixture, then folds in more fresh berries.